 Due to the recent changes approved by the Onslow County Tax Office, the person(s) submitting Deeds to the Register of Deeds for recording must have the Tax Certification Form attached to the back of the original Deed at the time presented for recording.

-For a sample of the form, please click here.
+For the tax certification request form, please click here.

 Onslow County currently accepts eRecordings from four submitting vendors.
 To compare prices and to begin eRecording with our office, contact:

 eRecording Partners Network

 Paper Size - 8½ x 11 or 8½ x 14

 Margins - Blank margin of 3 inches at the top of the first page, blank margins of ¼ inch on remaining sides of first page and on all sides of subsequent pages.

 Font Size - Typed or printed in black on white paper in a legible font.
 A font size no smaller than 9 pts shall be considered legible.
 Blanks in an instrument may be completed in pen and corrections to an instrument may be made in pen.

 Instrument Type - State type of instrument at the top of first page.

 Penalty - If the above requirements are not met, the Register of Deeds shall record the document after collecting the non-standard document fee of $25 along with the recording fee.
 If the instrument is non-standard due to the font size being smaller than 9 pts, the Register of Deeds has the discretion of considering it legible and not charging the non-standard fee.

 MAPS/PLATS - The ONLY size accepted for maps and plats is 18 x 24 inches.
 The original map for our office must be on mylar.